 All images and figures in this course belong to Parkinson’s UK.
 Please contact Parkinson’s UK if you wish to reuse any of the images.

-The animated table ‘The phases of Parkinson’s’ in Section 1.9 is adapted from a table in Understanding Parkinson’s for health and social care staff – resource book, which came from:
+The animated table ‘The phases of Parkinson’s’ in Section 1.9 [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] is adapted from a table in Understanding Parkinson’s for health and social care staff – resource book, which came from:

 - MacMahon, D.G. and Thomas, S. (1998) ‘Practical approach to quality of life in Parkinson’s disease’, Journal of Neurology, 245 (suppl 1) S19–22.